 Harvesting tax losses by selling off losing stocks to offset gains can help minimize capital gains tax.

-Who it's best for: People interested in how much they may get from the third stimulus check Congress passed in the 2021 COVID relief bill
+Whom it's best for: People interested in how much they may get from the third stimulus check Congress passed in the 2021 COVID relief bill

 Economic Impact Payments can provide some much-needed cash if you're struggling financially.
 Eligibility for stimulus checks is based on your tax information, so Kiplinger’s Third Stimulus Check Calculator may be worth a look if Congress approves another round of funding in 2021.
 Stimulus checks aren’t taxable income, so they won't affect your tax bill.

 Like the other top free tax calculators mentioned here, it costs nothing to use.
-All you need to do is enter your filing status from your 2020 tax return (or 2019 if you haven't filed yet), number of dependents you’ll claim, and adjusted gross income.
+All you need to do is enter your filing status from your 2020 tax return (or 2019 if you haven't filed yet), the number of dependents you’ll claim, and your adjusted gross income.